-If your child's level of need is of a high/complex level, school and/or parents/carers may decide to apply for an EHC assessment of need.
-This application will be presented to a local authority panel who assess if an assessment of need should be carried out.
-This assessment of need will ascertain if an EHC plan is required to outline specific support and provision for your child.
+If your child's level of need is of a high/complex level, school and/or parents/carers may decide to apply for a Statement.
+If you feel that your child will not be able to access mainstream schooling then you can request that a statutory assessment be carried out on your child from the Local Authority.